AurumAustralis/devastator/README.md

 # Devastator cmstorm keyboard
-## Automatically Enable Keyboard Backlight in Gnome (Debian 9 and Ubuntu 18.04).
+## Automatically enable keyboard backlight in Gnome (Debian 9 and Ubuntu 18.04).

 ### Getting Started
 - Insert at the end of user profile file (~/.profile):